scatkinson/Math_PhD_Students_ML_Project/README.md

 ## 6. Report<a id='7._Report'></a>

 We provide an account of the process and results of this project in the [report](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/Report/Math_PhD_Students_ML_Project_Report.pdf).
 A [slide version](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/Report/Math_PhD_Students_ML_Project_Report_Slides_webversion.pdf) of the report is also available.

-### Acknowledgment

-I would like to thank my Springboard mentor Ben Bell for helpful guidance during the completion of this project.